-Based on this philosophy, the ANA Group pursues CSR according to the following tenets:
+Based on this philosophy, the ANA Group pursues ESG management according to the following tenets:

 - We will demonstrate sound business management by conducting all of our business activities with the utmost priority on safety and under strict compliance, while ensuring thorough risk management that enables accurate and immediate action to be taken in times of crisis.